Terms and Conditions

 To raise a valid rejection, the Organization must:

-• submit a formal rejection via email within 14 days of Delivery Notification; and
+submit a formal rejection via the Platform within 14 days of Delivery Notification; and

-Rejections submitted after this 14-day window will not be accepted and funds will be released to the Creator.
+Rejections submitted after this 14-day window will not be accepted and funds will be released to the Creator (subject to the Creator having uploaded a valid invoice).

 7.3 Refunds